-At the time of the crime defendant Brett Jones was 15-years-old and living with his grandparents in Lee County, Mississippi.
-On August 9, 2004, Bertice discovered Jones’s girlfriend in Jones’s bedroom and told her to leave the house.
+At the time of the crime, defendant Brett Jones was 15-years-old and living with his grandparents in Lee County, Mississippi.
+On August 9, 2004, Bertis discovered Jones’s girlfriend in Jones’s bedroom and told her to leave the house.
 Jones told his girlfriend that he would hurt his granddaddy.
-Later, Jones stabbed Bertice eight times with a fillet knife.
+Later, Jones stabbed Bertis eight times with a fillet knife.
 Jones was charged with murder and the case went to trial.
 Jones argued that he killed his grandfather in self-defense.
 The jury found him guilty and the court sentenced him to LWOP.

 Whether the Eighth Amendment requires the sentencing authority to make a finding that a juvenile is permanently incorrigible before imposing a sentence of life without parole.

 This is yet another SCOTUS case regarding the sentencing of the rare and relatively small population of extremely violent juvenile criminals who have committed the most aggravated murders and received serious long term prison sentences.
 While we recognize the need for systemic criminal justice reform, as with all dynamic human institutions of our civilization, the campaign by well-funded advocates for juvenile justice reform in the 21st century continues to prioritize the well-being of these offenders without regard to the larger issues that include victims and victims’ rights and the devastation in victims’ lives caused by crimes as consequential as murder.